Sobesednik/node-exiftool/README.md

 ### Stream encoding

-By default, `setEncoding('utf8')` will be called on `stdout` and `stderr` streams, and `stdin` will be written with `utf8` encoding (this is Node's deafult on a Mac at least).
+By default, `setEncoding('utf8')` will be called on `stdout` and `stderr` streams, and `stdin` will be written with `utf8` encoding (this is Node's default on a Mac at least).
 If you wish to use system's default encoding, pass `null` when opening the process.
 If you want to set some other encoding, specify it as a string.
 [Check here](https://github.com/nodejs/node/blob/master/lib/net.js#L789) for Node's supported encodings.